LOZORD/me/ideas.markdown

   - E.g. you and your friend are mutually lost at a large event
 - Mobile keyboard for learning a new human language
 - An app that turns all right hand emoji into left hand emoji.
+- A version of Google Maps that helps to combat the "tourist look".
+  - Or maybe one that identifies lost tourists and pairs them with guides for help?
+- Putting internet/bluetooth beacons in the NYC subway.
+- An app that can interpret photos of the MTA service change posters and send out alerts accordingly.
+- Volunteering or donation dating app: volunteer as a date based on common interests, or go on a date to donate or raise money.

 ## Artificial Intelligence, Machine Learning, and Natural Language Processing